masaponto/ofls-bot/README.md

 $ ofls -t
 ```

 Calc how much salary did you earn in this mounth (Japanese yen).
+This is based on shift table, perhaps NOT REAL.
 ```
 $ ofls -s
 ```